 - Mitral valve clip.
 In this procedure, a surgeon guides a catheter with a clip on its end to the mitral valve through an artery in the groin.
 The clip is used to fix a torn or leaky mitral valve leaflet.
 This procedure is an option for people who have severe mitral valve regurgitation or who aren't a good candidate for mitral valve surgery.

 Repair of previously replaced valve

-Doctors might repair a previously replaced mitral valve that has a leak around it by inserting a device to plug the leak.
+If a previously replaced mitral valve has a leak surrounding the artificial valve, a cardiologist may insert a device to stop the leak.

 During mitral valve replacement, the heart surgeon removes the mitral valve and replaces it with a mechanical valve or a valve made from cow, pig or human heart tissue (biological tissue valve).

 In some cases, a heart catheter procedure may be done to insert a replacement valve into a biological tissue valve that is no longer working properly.
 This is called a valve-in-valve procedure.